ajfisher/node-pixel/README.md

 ### A note on multiple strips

-Multiple strips up to 8 on one arduino or backpack can be used.
-8 is a maximum defined by the number of bits left in the config message.
-It's also about the max you can have before you start running into memory issues (all those pixels need memory allocated to track their colour state).
-Each strip is limited to 64 pixels each.
+Multiple led strips on one arduino or backpack are supported up to a maximum of 8.
+This maximum is about the max you can have before you start running into memory issues (all those pixels need memory allocated to track their colour state).
+In this case each strip is limited to 64 pixels each.

+Multiple strips connected to a single board or backpack are for the purposes of node-pixel considered to be a single strip and are joined together.

+On a backpack, the strips are defined sequentially from pin 4-12 on the backpack.

+On an arduino, each strip can be defined with an individual pin which doesn't need to be sequential.

 One thing to note is that currently because the memory and strips are preallocated if you want to do tight timings with multiple strips working independently